MarkCumminsIRL/securecomms/Lab_5A_Introduction_to_hashing.md

 ### Creating a Project in PyCharm

-Secure Communications and Cryptography – Mark Cummins – ITB 1 Hashing Lab 1 – Hash That Password
+Hashing Lab 1 – Hash That Password
-These notes and exercises are part of the Secure Communications and Cryptography module on the Digital Forensics and Cyber Security courses at the Institute of Technology Blanchardstown, Dublin.

 1 Overview
 The learning objective of this lab is for students to get familiar with the concepts of creating and checking basic file hashes on your own system.
 After finishing the lab, students will gain first-hand experience on